 7 Apr 16: Absolutely!
 Kona Coffee® (www.absolutelykona.com) (a division of Absolute Palate, LLC) launched and we are open for business.
 Our product line includes the following single-estate coffees: Cynthiana Farm Private Reserve, Honalo Farm Private Reserve, Cynthiana Farm 100% Hawaiian, and Honalo Farm 100% Hawaiian.
 Please check us out and try our superb products.

-12 Apr 16: We will be developing our Select Blend brand in 2016 to debut after the next harvest.
+12 Apr 16: We are developing a Special Selection brand in 2016 to debut after the next harvest.
 These single-origin coffee beans will be a fine 100% Kona product to interest a wide range of coffee lovers, as a proprietary blend of Medium, City, and Full City roasts, formulated by taste-testing to attain multilayered flavor complexity.
 It will exhibit taste characteristics relating to a specific terroir, with a flavor spectrum that reflects style, balance, richness, and smoothness.
 The concept here is analogous to that applied to nonvintage champagne or fine cognac, relative to the development of a house style.

 11 June 16: Construction of our decaffeination facility, which involves a complete renovation of part of our commercial building, is nearly completed.
 In May, we took delivery of a fully automated, super-critical fluid extractor (SFE) from Waters Corporation.
 The various pieces of equipment will be assembled into a working SFE system and operation-tested in late July.